EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Clicking on the file establishes our connection to the machine.
+Clicking on the file establishes connection to the machine.

 ```
 ╭─root@kali ~